Food Ware Ordinance 2017

 Any Union City establishment which provides prepared food or beverages including but not limited to:

 - Mobile food trucks

 What does the ordinance prohibit?

-A proposed foam ordinance would prohibit food vendors from distributing in Union City containers made from expanded polystyrene including but not limited to:
+The Food Ware Ordinance prohibits Union City food vendors from distributing containers made from expanded polystyrene including but not limited to:

 Not subject to the ban: